AutoInt: Automatic Integration for Fast Neural Volume Rendering: AutoInt for Neural Integration

-where $\hat{\phi}_k(\bold{y})=\lin{k}^T\nl_{k-1}'(\lin{k-1}\bold{y}+\bold{b}_{k-1})$ and $\bold{e}_i\in\mathbb{R}^{d_{\mathrm{in}}}$ is the unit vector that has $0$'s everywhere but at the $i$-th component.
+For this MLP, the form of the network $\dimp_\param^i=\deriv\imp_{\param}/\deriv{\coord_i}$ can be found using the chain rule where $\odot$ indicates the Hadamard product, $\hat{\phi}_k(\bold{y})=\lin{k}^T\nl_{k-1}'(\lin{k-1}\bold{y}+\bold{b}_{k-1})$ and $\bold{e}_i\in\mathbb{R}^{d_{\mathrm{in}}}$ is the unit vector that has $0$'s everywhere but at the $i$-th component.
 The corresponding computational graph is shown in Figure~\ref{fig:autoint}.
 As we noted, despite having a different architecture (and vastly different number of nodes) the two networks share the same parameters.
 We refer to the network associated with $\imp_\param$ as the \emph{integral network} and the neural network associated with $\dimp_\param^i$ as the \emph{grad network}.
 Homologous nodes in their graphs are shown in the same color.
-This color scheme also explicitly shows how the grad network parameters are reassembled to create the integral network after training.
+This color scheme explicitly shows how the grad network parameters are reassembled to create the integral network after training.